2019–2020 Maltese protests: 2 December 2019

 Protesters sitting-in on Ordnance Street to block Government MPs from leaving Parliament.

 On Monday, 2 December 2019, access to Valletta's Freedom Square was heavily restricted as activists began to gather in front of parliament for the evening protest.
 Police also asked businesses located on Republic Street and Ordnance Street to close early in anticipation of the protest.
 Authorities laid out hundreds of metres of steel barricades in the square in front of parliament in the afternoon, considerably limiting the area in which civil society activists were able to protest.
 Opposition MPs walked out of Parliament, saying they will not attend any function with Muscat as prime minister.
 Protesters blocked politicians from leaving the Parliament building during the demonstration and demanded the resignation the Prime Minister.
-Protesters threw carrots and eggs – an allusion (Note: The word in Maltese language for "corrupt" (Korrotti) is very similar to the word "karrotti", Maltese for carrots.
-Protesters, and hip-hop musicians, have taken to calling politicians "karrotti" and to throwing carrots at them.
-Moreover, the surname of the main suspect in the murder case, Yorgen Fenech, means "rabbit" in Maltese.) to the murder suspect Fenech – at MPs including Gozo minister Justyne Caruana.
-While trapped in Parliament, some Government MPs began taking selfies and communicating with their supporters on social media.
-Protesters also wanted the Prime Minister to take the political responsibility for the death of Caruana Galizia.